 - 60 g (¼ cup) coconut oil (or sub olive or vegetable oil)

 - 250 ml (1 cup) unsweetened almond milk (or any other plant-based milk)

 - 1 tablespoon apple cider vinegar (ensure gluten-free if necessary)

 - 12 tablespoons maple syrup (or sub any other sweetener)

 - 1 teaspoon vanilla extract

-- 500 ml (2 cups) unsweetened cashew milk (or sub any other milk - unsweetened oat milk is a great nut-free substitute)
+- 500 ml (2 cups) unsweetened cashew milk (or any other plant-based milk - unsweetened oat milk is a great nut-free substitute)

 - 2 tablespoons cocoa powder

-- 3-4 tablespoons maple syrup, to taste (or sub any other sweetener)
+- 4 tablespoons maple syrup to taste (or sub any other sweetener)

 - 5 heaped teaspoons cornflour (cornstarch)